acassaigne/little_bit_clojure/README.md

 # little_bit_clojure
 Learning a little bit clojure

-Some example of my own of clojure when I'm reading book getting clojure.
+Some example of my own of clojure when I'm reading book getting clojure from pragprog.